Here’s my guide to the life and art works of Giorgio Vasari. The famed Vasari was an important Florentine architect, artist, and art historian.

 4. The Last Judgment: Dome of Florence Cathedral, Florence

-Vasari and his workshop painted the dome fresco of The Last Judgment from 1572-79.
-It was Vasari's last commission for the Medici.
+Vasari and his workshop painted the fresco of The Last Judgment from 1572-79 on the dome of Florence Cathedral.
+It was Vasari’s last commission for the Medici.
 The frescos were cleaned and restored in 1996.

 Covering some 3,6000 square meters, the fresco is the largest one in the world.
 Originally, the architect Brunelleschi wanted his dome covered in gold mosaics like the Florence Baptistery.
 But that plan was never realized.

 120 years after Brunelleschi’s death, Cosimo I commissioned Vasari to fresco the dome.
 The Last Judgment is divided in to five zones.
 Enthroned in the center is Christ, the judge.
 The various levels, separated by bands, show the other players in the drama — the elders of the apocalypse, saints, member of the Medici family, and the damned in hell.

 In their monumentality, the figures floating against the background of heaven are reminiscent of those of Michelangelo, who Vasari revered.
 Michelanglo’s The Last Judgment in the Sistine Chapel was Vasari’s inspiration.
 Vasari died 2 years into the project.
 It was finished by Frederico Zuccari.